npbroo/CSCI-Web-Programming-Project/README.md

 How to run:

-1.) install visual studio
+This project is built using NEXT.js which is built on the React javascript framework.
+The github Repository is public and located at this link: https://github.com/npbroo/CSCI-Web-Programming-Project

-2.) install node.js
+1.) install node.js

-3.) install npm package manager
+2.) install npm package manager

-4.) install yarn
-    $npm install --global yarn

-5.) install all of the dependencies
+3.) install all of the dependencies
-    - navigate to the base site directory
+    - navigate to the base site directory within your console/command prompt
-    $yarn
-    or
+    - in the console run:
         $npm install

-6.) load the included .sql file into XAMPP
+4.) load the included .sql file into XAMPP
     - name the database "final_project"
     - import the included .sql file to create intitial mySQL database

-7.) run the website
+5.) run the website
-    $yarn dev
-    or
+    - navigate to the base site directory within your console/command prompt
+    - in the console run:
     $npm run dev

-8.) enjoy
+6.) enjoy

 Notes: